adubois/qubes-app-linux-yubikey/README.md

 After configuration, it will detect when you insert a Yubikey in your USB port.
 You then have to press the Yubikey button once.
 The OTP is captured by the Qubes Yubikey front-end.
-When you remove the Yubikey from the USB port, the Qubes Yubikey front-end detects this event and transmit via qrexec the OTP to Dom0.
+When you remove the Yubikey from the USB port, the Qubes Yubikey front-end detects this event and transmit via the Qubes OS protocol qrexec the OTP to Dom0.
 This behavior is to prevent you from forgetting your Yubikey in the USB port.

 The Qubes Yubikey back-end just take the OTP and store it in a file in Dom0.